ybgirgin3/KDynamic/README.md

 KDynamic is a multiple python script which makes whole system theme light or dark by specified hours using cron scheduler

-KDynamic uses native KDE Desktop Environment terminal commands so nothing unfamiliar
+KDynamic uses native K Desktop Environment (KDE) terminal commands so nothing unfamiliar

 ## Configuration